 - Silicone Cases from Apple ($35 to $39) - Apple designs iPhone cases to go along with its iPhones, and because these are Apple created, they're a perfect fit for every iPhone.
 Apple's silicone cases are grippy, thin enough not to add a lot of bulk, and, most importantly, protective.
 I've been using silicone cases almost exclusively on my iPhones since the iPhone 6, and through many, many drops, some quite significant, my iPhones have always survived intact.
 If you don't like the feel of silicone, which some people don't, Apple also has a great selection of leather cases that are just as protective.

-- Smart Battery Case ($129) - Apple has a series of Smart Battery Cases for iPhone XS, XS Max, and XR, which extend the battery life of your iPhone.
+- Smart Battery Case ($129) - Apple has a series of Smart Battery Cases for all of its modern iPhones, which extend the battery life of your iPhone.
 These cases are similar to the Silicone Cases from Apple, but have a bump for a battery pack on the back.
 If you're regularly running out of battery life during the day or want extra battery for an upcoming trip or outing, these cases from Apple are your best bet for extra power in a convenient way without having to carry another accessory.
 Apple's Battery Cases can charge wirelessly and you can see the battery life left right on your iPhone.

 - Velvet Caviar iPhone Cases ($30) - If you're looking for a case that's a bit out of the ordinary and more eye catching than your standard case, make sure to check out Velvet Caviar.
 Velvet Caviar cases are lightweight and don't add a lot of bulk, but will protect your iPhone from drops and bumps.
 There's a front bumper to keep your display safe too, and there are plenty of unique patterns.

-- Spigen's Liquid Air Case ($14.99) - Spigen cases are super popular with MacRumors readers because they're protective, dependable, well-made, and won't break the bank.
-Spigen offers a ton of iPhone case options and all are pretty great as we found in our iPhone case roundup, but the Liquid Air in particular is thin, making it perfect if you hate bulk, easy to get on and off, and protective.
+- Spigen's Liquid Air Case ($19.99) - Spigen cases are super popular with MacRumors readers because they're protective, dependable, well-made, and won't break the bank.
+Spigen offers a ton of iPhone case options and all are pretty great, but the Liquid Air in particular is thin, making it perfect if you hate bulk, easy to get on and off, and protective.
 Another favorite is the Liquid Crystal, similar to the Liquid Air but clear so it lets the design of the iPhone shine through.